MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-switchservicetransparentbridging.md

 ---
-Description: 'Represents an association in which a bridge service is a component of a switch service.' ms.assetid: '737d5ba1-0759-40cf-bc46-a059d19902c8'
+Description: Represents an association in which a bridge service is a component of a switch service. ms.assetid: 737d5ba1-0759-40cf-bc46-a059d19902c8
-title: 'CIM\_SwitchServiceTransparentBridging class'
+title: CIM\_SwitchServiceTransparentBridging class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_SwitchServiceTransparentBridging class